Gilgamech/website/www/Gillogisms.md

 1. AI researchers are relearning all of the soft sciences, as they show up again in lithographic neural networks too. - 2022
 1. AI should submit their own artwork to Instagram, Pinterest, and other image sharing websites.
 Humans who submit AI works get the credit, and this is called plagiarism.
 (Considering all neural networks to be equal at some level.) - 2022
 1. Al Gore didn't invent the internet, but he did invent AlGoreIthms. - 2019
-1. Alcoholic beverages become both antibacterial and flammable at about 75% ABV. - 2023 (This is how flame-spitters work - they hold alcohol similar to Everclear in their mouths, then spit it over a lighter.)
+1. Alcoholic beverages become both antibacterial and flammable at about 75% ABV. - 2023 (This is how flame-spitters work - they hold alcohol similar to Everclear in their mouths, then spit it over a lighter or candle.)
 1. Algonym & acrogram & acrorythm (because I can't remember the word 'acronym' for some reason.) - 2008
 1. All hands on deck is too many hands on deck - it's a management failure. - 2018
-1. All of my excess sympathy was spent in 2023 - in this time, there is no time, for those who would take my time - gas, grass, or ass are required to pass this checkpoint. - 2024 (Not even robbing Peter to pay Paul and Mary - but robbing The Devil to pay Quark of DS9; not getting blood from a stone, but getting blood from the sea.)
+1. All of my excess sympathy was spent in 2023 - in this time, there is no time, for those who would take my time - gas, grass, or ass are required to pass this checkpoint. - 2024 (Not even robbing Peter to pay Paul and Mary - but robbing The Devil to pay Quark of DS9; not getting blood from a stone, but getting blood from seawater.)
 1. All music today is electronic music, with acoustic music being assembled from numerous recordings of acoustic musicians. - 2019
 1. Alphabet is a transfer of wealth from Adsense to Youtube, in the way that Niagara Falls is a transfer of water from Lake Erie to Lake Ontario. - 2017
 1. Amaterasu's tiramisu is better than Ambrosia. - 2021
 1. Amazon is like Softbank in having one big success (AWS, Alibaba) pay for a bunch of failures. - 2021
-1. Ambulance ambiance.
+1. Ambulance Ambiance.
 1. America's 'political problem' is the Hawthorne Experiment multiplied by Ford's 'Edsel disaster'. - 2020
 1. American Cheese, but from Hollywood instead of Wisconsin. - 2024
 1. An autistic person has trouble creating and identifying viable Patterns of Behavior, so the person clings to the few good ones they find like a drowning person to a plank.
 'Identify a novel, relevant, and interesting diagetic element in the current scene and make a timely remark about it when the conversation's word rate drops below a certain level and sufficient attention gaps appear' is a nontrivial pattern to undertake, and might take years of practice. - 2021
 1. An imported maid is a foreign domestic. - 2024
 1. Anatone, Bucoda, Colville, Dallesport, Elbe, Frederickson, Gilliam, Hoquiam, Ilwaco, JBLM, Kalama, Littlerock, Mossyrock, Naselle, Othello, Pahata, Quincy, Raymond, Skamania, Touchet, Uniontown, Van Zandt, Walla Walla, (no X), Yelm, Zilah. - 2021
 1. Angels, devils, gods, and demons are, by definition, extraterrestrial.
 Possibly extradimensional. - 2022
-1. Antipodal Antibody
+1. Antipodal Antibody.
 1. Anxiety is the sensation that your brain isn't working hard enough.
 A correct response to anxiety is to check that everything is okay, acknowledge the anxiety, and acknowledge that everything is okay.
 A few psychological tools exist to help with these tasks, and you can make your own also. - 2020
 1. Any focus on arbitrary attributes (including race and gender) are de facto ad hominem attacks and automatically lose arguments. - 2023
 1. Anyone can do (almost) anything, but nobody can do everything. - 2016